AmrR101/2019-snakemake-Harvard-Informatics-nanocourse/tutorial.md

 We'll be implementing a short read quality check and trimming pipeline, using [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic), and [multiqc](https://multiqc.info/).
 No worries if you don't know what any of this means, it's not super critical to the snakemake side of things :)

 You can see the full set of installed software requirements [here](https://github.com/ctb/2019-snakemake-ucdavis/blob/master/binder/environment.yml), in a conda `environment.yml` file.

+**Note we have installed all the required tools in the JupyterLab container**

 ## Get setup